REPAIR Lab Logo

 Principal Investigator

-Dr. Varholick holds a Ph.D. in Biomedical Science/Applied Ethology from the University of Bern and an M.A. in Biopsychology from UNC Greensboro.
-He trained in regenerative biology during his postdoc under Prof. Malcolm Maden at the University of Florida.
+Dr. Varholick (Dr. V) holds a Ph.D. in Biomedical Science/Applied Ethology from the University of Bern in Switzerland and an M.A. in Biopsychology from UNC Greensboro.
+He trained in regenerative biology during his postdoc under Prof. Malcolm Maden at the University of Florida, and was supported by an Early Postdoctoral grant from the Swiss National Science Foundation and an NIH Training Grant in Regenerative Medicine.
 His work has contributed to understanding the phenotypic variability in tissue regeneration and establishing behavioral frameworks for studying tissue regeneration in animal models.

 Publications